-- Socially-engineered messages present a significant threat to individuals and organisations due to their ability to assist an adversary with compromising accounts, devices, systems or sensitive information.
-This document offers guidance on identifying socially engineered messages delivered by services such as email, SMS, instant messaging, or other direct messaging services offered by social media applications.
+Socially-engineered messages present a significant threat to individuals and organisations due to their ability to assist an adversary with compromising accounts, devices, systems or sensitive information.
+This document offers guidance on identifying socially-engineered messages delivered by email, SMS, instant messaging or other direct messaging services offered by social media applications.

 What are socially-engineered messages?

 Socially-engineered messages are messages sent by an adversary in an attempt to direct users into performing specific actions such as opening an attachment, visiting a website, revealing account credentials, providing sensitive information or transferring money.
 To increase the likelihood of users performing an adversary’s desired actions, the adversary will go to lengths to make their messages appear as if they are legitimate and from a trustworthy source.
 As a result, socially-engineered messages are likely to be work-related, infer a sense of urgency or target a specific interest of users.
 They may also appear to come from someone known to users such as a colleague, senior manager or authoritative part of their organisation (e.g. the information technology, human resources or finance areas).